ATV/UTV Trails in Langlade County

 Trail Passes:

-Wisconsin law requires those who use Wisconsin ATV trails to display either Wisconsin registration or an ATV trail pass.
+Wisconsin law requires those who use Wisconsin ATV trails to display either a Wisconsin registration or an ATV trail pass.
 Funds from this program will be designated for use as trail aids and related costs to enhance all Wisconsin ATV recreation.
 The trail pass may be purchased online at the WDNR, over the counter at any license sales location, or by phone at 1-877-945-4236.

-• The $18.00 non-resident ATV trail use pass is valid from July 1st through June 30th.
+• The $18.00 non-resident ATV trail use pass is valid from July 1 through June 30.

 • An ATV trail pass is required to operate an ATV.